How much should my dog sleep?

 Several factors can influence how much a dog sleeps.
 These include, but are not limited to:

-- Health and diet: A dog's general health and diet can significantly influence their sleep.
+• Health and diet: A dog's general health and diet can significantly influence their sleep.
+Weight loss can be a sign of underlying health issues that may affect sleep quality.
 Dogs with health conditions may sleep more than healthy dogs.
 Similarly, a change in diet can affect your dog's normal sleeping pattern.

-- Activity levels: Active dogs may sleep less than inactive ones.
+• Activity levels: Active dogs may sleep less than inactive ones.
+Play sessions are an important part of a dog's daily routine, and play can tire out dogs, increasing their need for rest.
 If a dog is engaged in activities and exercises regularly, they may require less sleep.

 Sleeping patterns of dogs

 Dogs have different types of rest periods throughout the day.
-On average, a dog's day comprises about 50% deep, restorative sleep, while another 30% is more of a light snooze.
+These resting periods can range from light dozing to deep sleep, and observing your dog's resting behaviour can provide insights into their comfort and overall well-being.
+On average, a dog’s sleeping schedule comprises about 50% deep, restorative sleep, while another 30% is more of a light snooze and the remaining 20% they will be awake but relaxing.

 Sleep behaviour and positions

-Dog sleeping patterns include a variety of often hilarious sleeping positions.
-They might curl up into a ball, sprawl out on their side or even sleep on their back with their paws in the air.
-These positions can depend on their breed, their surroundings, and their sense of safety.
+Dog sleeping patterns include a variety of often hilarious sleeping positions and each position can reveal something about your dog's comfort or mood.
+These positions can depend on their breed, their surroundings, and their sense of safety:

 Before settling down to sleep, dogs often exhibit behaviours such as circling or digging.
 This behaviour is a throwback to their wild ancestors who used to create dens for sleeping.